It’s been too long since I’ve watched Tarkovsky’s Stalker. I hear the sublime soundtrack calling to me, calling to me….

 But there is also something liberating about seeing these critical vomits.
 They remind us that every book — every work of art — has to find its audience, and the people outside that audience might be not just uninterested, but even actively hostile.
 Even hostile to a vile degree.

 For a writer, it’s always painful when people write dismissive or mean things about your work, and always someone does.
-But seeing that any work, even great works like Grendel, will earn some dismissive and mean criticisms reminds us that everything is hated by someone.
-Indeed, everything is hated by someone eager to shout personal attacks on Amazon.
+But seeing that any work, even great works like Grendel, will earn some dismissive and mean criticisms reminds us that every book is hated by someone.

 I think of the 70s as a time when two visionaries created transcendent visions in comix.
 One was Jack Kirby, who made technology numinous.
 The other was Moebius, who somehow made whole worlds — cities, deserts, forests, seas — particular, concrete, and so believable.